Elizabeth Somerset, Countess of Worcester (1546–1621)

-In 1603 Elizabeth travelled to Berwick upon Tweed with other courtiers in an official party to welcome Anne of Denmark.
+In 1603, Lady Elizabeth travelled to Berwick upon Tweed with other courtiers in an official party to welcome Anne of Denmark.
 These were chosen by the Privy Council, following the order of King James of 15 April 1603.
-The group consisted of two countesses, Frances Howard, Countess of Kildare, Elizabeth, Countess of Worcester; two baronesses Philadelphia, Lady Scrope and Penelope, Lady Rich; and two ladies Anne Herbert, a daughter of Henry Herbert, 2nd Earl of Pembroke, and Audrey Walsingham.
+The group consisted of two countesses, Frances Howard, Countess of Kildare, Lady Elizabeth, Countess of Worcester; two baronesses Philadelphia, Lady Scrope and Penelope, Lady Rich; and two ladies Anne Herbert, a daughter of Henry Herbert, 2nd Earl of Pembroke, and Audrey Walsingham.
 A Venetian diplomat, Giovanni Carlo Scaramelli, wrote that the six great ladies were escorted by 200 horsemen.
 They welcomed the new queen into England on 3 June 1603.

 Children

-Elizabeth had fifteen children (eight sons and seven daughters).
+The Worcesters had fifteen children (eight sons and seven daughters).